arXiv-research/DevLab-III-1/README.md

 # devLab-3 pre-release

-An Experimental Repository and Library under heavy construction.
+Experimental Repository of Machine-Learning Algorithms.

-(Workflows and Actions are temporarily disabled for updates)

-This is the "testing grounds" research and reference library for integrating with higher level DSL's, smart-contracts, and M-L libraries acrossed multiple virtual environments.
+This is the "Testing Grounds" for integrating with higher level DSL's, Smart-Contracts, RaspberryPi, and M-L Libraries/Notebooks.

+(Github Workflows and Actions are temporarily disabled for Updates)

 NOTICE:
 CODE_OF_CONDUCT

+ Justin Mitchell ©️ MitchellTesla ~ 2021

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 Our Standards